-A member of the World Trade Organization (WTO) since its foundation in 1995, Malaysia has always been a supporter of an open global economy.
+As a member of the World Trade Organization (WTO) since its foundation in 1995, Malaysia has always been a supporter of an open global economy.
 Thus, it has always worked in this direction, and has a simplified regulation that is favourable to international trade.
-In this article, DocShipper Malaysia presents you with all the knowledge that an importer in Malaysia needs to have in order to grow his business.
+In this article, DocShipper Malaysia presents you with all the knowledge that an importer in Malaysia needs to have in order to smoothly ship his cargo.

 How to start an import business in Malaysia?

 Are you interested in participating in international trade activities in Malaysia, but you don't know how to get started ?
 Here are the most common and accessible jobs in international trade.

 This international entrepreneur is not affiliated with a particular company and is not specialized in a single type of product or industry.
 His job consists of ordering products directly from suppliers and then managing the packaging, shipping and sales/distribution of his merchandise.
 He is fully responsible for all risks and rewards.

 It is a sales representative specialized in a field or a type of product.
 We can take the example of a salesman specialized in household appliances (televisions, CD players, Hifi systems, Home Cinemas...).
 Affiliated with a supplier, it manages the import of products and their distribution.
 It often provides technical assistance to the retailer, such as storage and after-sales service.